lutraconsulting/qgis-discovery-plugin/README.md

 #Thank Yous#
 I would like to thank the following people for their support and testing during development.

--Matt Travis
+- Matt Travis
--Simon Miles
+- Simon Miles
--Ross McDonald
+- Ross McDonald
--Jonathan Moules
+- Jonathan Moules

 #FTS - Full Text Search#